getbubblenow/bubble/docs/activation.md

 ## Sign In to Admin Account
 After performing activation, refresh the web page that opened when the server started.

-You should see a login page, like the one below.
+You should see a Sign In screen, like the one below.

 #### Sign In Screen
   <a href="img/sign_in.png"><img src="img/sign_in.png" alt="screenshot of Sign In screen" height="500"/></a>